How to Access and Download Whatsapp Folder Contents

 Part 2: How to download WhatsApp folder contents

-Designed to fulfil every need of the users, Dr.Fone is one of its kind toolkit that one can have.
+Designed to fulfil every need of the users, Dr.Fone is of its kind toolkit that one can have.
 To download WhatsApp folder and data, you can simply take the assistance of Dr.Fone – Recover (iOS).

 Note: If you have an Android device, then use Dr.Fone – Recover (Android) to download WhatsApp folder contents.
 This section just takes iOS WhatsApp folder download as an example.
 But the steps are similar on Android.